vegastrike/Vega-Strike-Engine-Source/README.md

 OR

 2a.
-Configure and compile VS manually using the ncurses ccmake front-end:
+Configure and compile VS manually using the ncurses ccmake frontend:

 ```bash
 mkdir build & cd build